Announcement This scheme is due to launch in April 2026.

 Applying for progression to Senior Lecturer

-The Senior Lecturer progression panel are looking to explore your contribution to:
+The Senior Lecturer progression panel will consider your contribution to:

-This is completed via an application form, which contains questions designed to support you to discuss your knowledge and experience.
+You apply via an application form, which contains questions designed to support you to discuss your competencies and experience.

-Applications should include quality evidence that exemplifies performance and the progress made towards the level of working identified within these documents.
+Applications should include evidence that exemplifies your performance and the progress you have made towards the level of working identified within the role profile.

 What information do I need to provide?